FIWARE-Ops/fiware-gitops/doc/DATABASES.md

     aws iam create-access-key --user-name ack-service-controller
 ```

-4. Create the user-config(see [aws-doc for more](https://aws-controllers-k8s.github.io/community/docs/user-docs/openshift/)) - [ack-systems/user-config](../aws/ack-system/user-config/)

-5. Create the user-secrets, using the access-key created in the previous step(see [aws-doc for more](https://aws-controllers-k8s.github.io/community/docs/user-docs/openshift/)) - [ack-systems/user-config](../aws/ack-system/secrets/)

 ## Install RDS Controller

 The [RDS-Controller](https://github.com/aws-controllers-k8s/rds-controller) is responsible for providing different (SQL)-Databases to the cluster.